Shou Arai

 Shou Arai (also spelled Shō Arai, Japanese: 新井 祥; born April 17, 1971) is an author and manga artist.
 He is known for his work relating to LGBTQI experiences including At 30, I Realized I Had No Gender and Gakkōde wa Oshiete Kurenai 'Sekumai' no Hanashi (English title: The Story of Sexual Minorities They Didn't Tell You In School).
 He also starred in Seibetsu ga, Nai!
 Intersex Mangaka no Queer na Hibi (English title: No Gender!
-The Queer Life of an Intersex Manga Artist), a documentary based off his life.
+The Queer Life of an Intersex Manga Artist), a documentary based on his life.
 Arai is an intersex transgender man.